 DELETE everything in the box, and paste your modified code that you copied from the notepad.

-In this walkthrough we replaced some text, and we changed some links.
+In this walkthrough we replaced some text and changed some links.
 We did not really change the layout, or add any of our own custom elements, nor did we change out the photos.
-That level of customization is covered in our Advanced DIY article.
+For assistance with that level of customization please review the Advanced DIY article.